CloudNativeEntrepreneur/cluster-tooling/README.md

 ## Included

 ### External Secrets and Fake Secret Store

+Use fake secret store only for running the demo application and for development.
+Do not use in production!

 ### KNative Operator, Serving, and Eventing
 ### Zalando Postgres Operator
 ### Schemahero